RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

 ![getting-started-kubernetes-openshift-image2]( /images/rs/getting-started-kubernetes-openshift-image2.png )

 - [redis-enterprise-cluster.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/redis-enterprise-cluster.yaml)
+-->

-The mycluster yaml defines the configuration of the newly created resource: Redis Enterprise Cluster.
+- The [redis-enterprise-cluster_rhel yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/openshift/redis-enterprise-cluster_rhel.yaml) defines the configuration of the newly created resource: Redis Enterprise Cluster.
 This yaml could be renamed your_cluster_name.yaml to keep things tidy, but this isn’t a mandatory step.

-This yaml **must** be edited, however, to reflect the specific configurations of your Cluster.
-Here are the main fields you should review and edit:
+This yaml can be edited to the required usecase, however, the sample provided can be used for test/dev and quick start purposes.
+Here are the main fields you may review and edit:

 - name: “your_cluster_name” (e.g. “demo-cluster”)
 - nodes: number_of_nodes_in_the_cluster (Must be an uneven number of at least 3 or greater—[here’s why](https://redislabs.com/redis-enterprise/technology/highly-available-redis/))